JustinRivera-9/JustinRivera-9/README.md

 I'm Justin Rivera, a commercial construction estimator by day and front-end developer by night!
 I'm passionate about technology and innovation.
 Welcome to my GitHub profile!

 ## About Me
-- 💻 I'm proficient in JavaScript and React.
+- 💻 I'm proficient in JavaScript and React based technologies.
 I am also familiar with all the common libraries in the React ecosystem including:
     - React Query
     - React Router
     - Redux & Redux ToolKit
     - React Hook Form
+    - NextJs
 - 🎓 I hold a degree in Construction Management from Colorado State University.
 - 🌟 My interests include snowboarding, guitar playing and of course **Programming!**.
 - 📚 I consider myself a lifelong learner and am always looking for new skills to aquire.